nammtrong023/ecommerce-admin/README.md

 ## Client Source

-The client source code for this project, you can found in the [ecommrce-store repository](https://github.com/nammtrong023/growth.git).
+The client source code for this project, you can found in the [client repository](https://github.com/nammtrong023/growth.git).

 ### Features